 Our professors are active researchers and journal authors who are experts in a variety of fields including applied and environmental microbiology; behavior and ecology of aquatic animals; molecular biology and evolution; plant and soil ecology; developmental genetics and tissue-specific gene regulation; among many other areas.

 The Student Experience

-Students also have the opportunity to take a January session course that will take them either to the Galápagos Islands and Ecuador, retracing Darwin’s five-year voyage in order to better understand theories of evolution and ecology, or to Belize, for field studies in marine biology.
+Students can also take a January session course that will take them to either the Galápagos Islands and Ecuador, retracing Darwin’s five-year voyage in order to better understand theories of evolution and ecology, or to Belize for field studies in marine biology.
 The programs alternate from year to year.

-Students can meet like-minded people, share ideas, and organize service-learning opportunities through organization such as TriBeta, the biology honors society; the Biology Club; and the American Medical Students Association.
+Students can meet like-minded people, share ideas, and organize service-learning opportunities through organizations such as TriBeta, the biology honors society; the Biology Club; and the American Medical Students Association.

 The Hofstra Cultural Center's Science Night Live program and the Biology Seminar Series host scientists from Hofstra and other institutions for public lectures about their research.
 The University also presents a lively annual Earth Day event, as well as a Day of Dialogue that addresses both political and environmental issues.

 In a survey of recent Hofstra graduates who majored in biology and urban ecology, 100% of respondents reported that within one year of graduation that they were employed and/or attending or planning to attend graduate school.

 Among those Hofstra graduates who reported they were employed, 89% responded they landed their position before or within three months of graduation.
 The mean annual self-reported salary was $40,000.